amadeus4dev/amadeus-node/README.md

 });
 ```

 Additionally, to enable more verbose logging, you can set the appropriate level on your own logger, though the easiest way would be to enable debugging via a parameter on initialization, or using the `AMADEUS_LOG_LEVEL` environment variable.
-The available options are `warn` (default), `debug`, and `silent`.
+The available options are `silent` (default), `warn`, and `debug`.

 ```js
 var amadeus = new Amadeus({